 Blanding's Turtles occur throughout Southern and Central Ontario and are known to occur within Cootes Paradise in very low abundance (e.g., <5 individuals; RBG 2014).
 In fact, an article published by a local newspaper (Hamilton Spectator) in May 2018 indicated RBG scientists believe there was only one sexually mature female remaining in Cootes Paradise at that time.
-As such, potential impacts to these turtles and their habitat during the dredging activities will be assessed and turtle surveys within the project area may be required.
-It is understood Blanding's turtles are a cryptic species and may not be detected within the project area using the conventional survey protocol.
-Therefore, further discussion with MECP will evaluate the need for physical turtle surveys and an alternative option may include habitat mapping to delineate habitat categories (MNRF 2019) and potential presence/use during seasonal periods within the project timeline.
+As such, potential impacts to these turtles and their habitat during the dredging activities will be assessed and turtle surveys within the project area are required.

-The proposed field surveys (should they be needed) will follow the Peterborough District Ministry of Natural Resources and Forestry (MNRF) survey protocol for Blanding's Turtle (MNRF 2015).
+The proposed field surveys will follow the Peterborough District Ministry of Natural Resources and Forestry (MNRF) survey protocol for Blanding's Turtle (MNRF 2015).
 The protocol's survey technique is based on the cumulative knowledge of several Ontario Blanding's Turtle experts, survey guidelines developed by the United States Geological Survey (USGS) and Northeast Blanding's Turtle Working Group (2012), as well as guidelines for turtle basking surveys developed by Casper and Hecnar (2011).
 As such, data collected as per this protocol can be compared to other standard surveys and will provide defensible data to support the selected permitting approach.

 These surveys are proposed to begin after ice-off (open water conditions) typically in April (no later than June 15th) when turtles are basking.
 The protocol specifies basking surveys are carried out between 8 am and 5 pm, during sunny periods when air temperature is warmer than water temperature and is greater than 5°C. The detectability of Blanding's Turtles varies with the type and quality of the habitat, the abundance of the population and the experience of the surveyor.
+At sites where this species has not been previously detected, five (5) surveys spread over at least three (3) weeks are recommended to be able to determine with reasonable confidence that Blanding's Turtles are absent from the area that has been surveyed.
 A significant number of surveys have been required to detect the presence of some populations in Ontario, especially those that occur at low density, consequently, up to 10 surveys have been needed to avoid false absence when carrying out basking surveys for turtles (MNRF 2015).
-Since Blanding's Turtles have previously been observed within Cootes Paradise, the utility of basking surveys will be discussed further with MECP and alternative evaluation of habitat use may be completed.
 Additional detail about environmental considerations and rationale for the survey conditions are provided in the protocol (MNRF 2015).